JAMA February 19, 2019

 Bottom Line

-In patients with early septic shock, a resuscitation strategy targeting the normalization of capillary refill time did not significantly reduce 28-day all-cause mortality compared to a strategy targeting serum lactate levels.
+In adults with early septic shock, a resuscitation strategy targeting the normalization of capillary refill time did not significantly reduce 28-day mortality compared to a strategy targeting serum lactate levels, though it was associated with less early organ dysfunction.

 Key Findings